 - More white sugar than brown: In these peanut butter chunk cookies, you’ll notice there’s more granulated sugar than brown sugar.
 When making basic chocolate chip cookies, we usually use more brown sugar than white sugar because it produces a softer cookie.
 The addition of peanut butter already makes today’s cookies soft and using more brown sugar made them EXTRA soft– to the point where they were falling apart!
 Too much of a good thing.

 - Chocolate chips and peanuts are optional: You can certainly leave them out for plain peanut butter cookies, or you can use just one or the other.
-But we highly recommend adding both because the chocolate complements the intense peanut butter flavor and peanuts add a delicious crunch.
+But we highly recommend adding both.
+Just like with peanut butter half moon cookies, the chocolate complements the intense peanut butter flavor and peanuts add a delicious crunch.

 More Favorite Cookie Recipes